Student Life. Unified

 Move up a level and the atmosphere shifts into high energy, a flexible space that functions as an evening bar designed for club nights, gigs, comedy and all forms of late-night culture.
 Society groups finally have a home of their own too, with a space that adapts to the wild mix of activities they dream up.

-To unite the 3 floors we were reunited with local artist Jazz Stan who created vibrant, colourful murals for the stairwells and atrium.
+To unite the three floors we were reunited with local artist Jazz Stan who created vibrant, colourful murals for the stairwells and atrium.

 Industrial Pop

-The Result is a Students’ Union that finally matches the ambition and energy of Edge Hill’s student community.
-A place to meet, create, celebrate, play, relax, and dance th enight away.
-A building that solves a problem but more importantly, inpires possibilities.
+The result is a Students' Union that finally matches the ambition and energy of Edge Hill's student community.
+A place to meet, create, celebrate, play, relax, and dance the night away.
+A building that solves a problem but more importantly, inspires possibilities.

 More than a regular Students' Union, this is campus culture, with the volume turned up.